mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Linyu, would you fix our guest a bowl?"

-"Hi Kipnu!"
+"Hi Kipnu.
+Thank you for saving me."

-"Hey...
+"Hey there...
 So when you were saying that your mother lives here –"

-"I was protecting her identity."
+"I was protecting hae identity."

 Kip nodded, apprehensive, but glad he finally understood what was going on.

 Casra started, "Kipnu, I believe I have a lot to explain.
 This is my kaln, Linyu.
 We were sent here together yesterday, on your boat, but we used to live here for many ma'to before."

-Linyu handed Kip a bowl of some sort of fish stew, and he eagerly took it and started eating without pause.
+Linyu handed Kip a square reed bowl of some sort of fish stew, and he eagerly took it and started eating without pause.
+Linyu was surprised and awkwardly took a seat next to his mother.

 In between spoonfuls, he asked, "Why did you come back to a place like this?"